IntelLabs/Open-Omics-Acceleration-Framework/applications/Autodock/README.md

 cd Autodock/
 docker build -t autodock-sycl-cpu .
 ```
+This will build the image with the tag **autodock-gpu-sycl**
 ## 2. Prepare Input and Output Directories
-Set up your input and output directories.
-These directories will be mounted to the Docker container to facilitate the input of molecular files and output of docking results.
+You need to set up input and output directories that will be mounted to the Docker container for easy access to molecular files and docking results

 Create the directories on your host machine:
 ```zsh